Landowner Collaborative Strategies for Nonlethal Predator Control

 Range Rider Data

-For two grazing seasons, participating riders completed rider data sheets.
-We encouraged daily data collection but to accommodate time constraints of riders, we also allowed for weekly data collection (Nickerson_Daily_Rider, Nickerson_Weekly_Rider).
-Most riders also recorded their riding tracks in a GPS unit.
-Riders were trained each spring on data collection for both GPS units and data sheets that were provided at the start of the season.
-Rider GPS tracks will be used to compare rider landscape use and proximity to cattle location data (recorded by the rider) and carnivore location data.
-Rider data sheets provide data on 1) rider intensity (frequency and duration of rides, and how often a rider uses management in the field while riding such as moving cattle, fixing fence, etc.), 2) time within proximity versus away from the herd (and activity when away), 3) time of day or night riding, and 4) observations while monitoring the herd and of predator activity.
+In grazing seasons 2022, 2023, and 2024, participating range riders completed rider data sheets.
+We encouraged daily data collection but to accommodate time constraints of range riders, we also allowed for weekly data collection (Nickerson_Daily_Rider, Nickerson_Weekly_Rider).
+Several riders in Washington and Montana also recorded their riding tracks in a GPS unit.
+Range riders were trained each spring on data collection for both GPS units and data sheets that were provided at the start of the season.
+Range Rider GPS tracks will be used to compare rider landscape use and proximity to cattle location data (recorded by the rider) and carnivore location data when available.
+Rider data sheets provide data on 1) rider intensity (frequency and duration of rides, and how often a rider uses management in the field while riding such as moving cattle, fixing fence, etc.), 2) time within proximity versus away from the herd (and activity when away), 3) time of day or night riding, and 4) observations while monitoring the herd and of carnivore activity.
 Combined, these data comprehensively define rider intensity, use of the landscape, timing, and monitoring.

 Environmental Data